 Perhaps these have always been my favourite instruments, but please don't tell my Square Pianos!

-And of course, for any queries, or just to show interest, please contact me, David, on firstname.lastname@example.org
+I f there's anything you'd like to ask, or just to show interest, please contact me, David, on firstname.lastname@example.org